Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/aggregated-data-analytics.md

 ---
-title: Aggregate data using the OData Analytics Service for VSTS
+title: Aggregate work tracking data using the OData Analytics Service
+titleSuffix: VSTS
-description: How to aggregate data with the Analytics Service (SEO; aggregation extension in odata, filtering of aggregated results) ms.prod: vs-devops-alm ms.technology: vs-devops-reporting ms.assetid:
+description: How to aggregate and filter data with the Analytics Service and the OData aggregation extension ms.prod: vs-devops-alm ms.technology: vs-devops-reporting ms.assetid: